Steps to Earning Substance Abuse Counselor Certification in Florida

 Focused on sustainable addiction recovery, this large-scale initiative combines the forces of the Florida Department of Health, the Department of Children and Families, and the Agency for Health Care Administration to offer a state-supported, coordinated system of care.

-But recovery from addiction is an uphill battle, and those on the front lines must remain committed to the cause.
+Recovery from addiction is an uphill battle, and those on the front lines must remain committed to the cause.
 Substance abuse counselors are invaluable members of Florida’s recovery network of care, providing a full range of clinical services to those suffering from substance use disorders and the people who love them.

-You’ll work closely with the Florida Certification Board as you take the steps to become a Certified Addiction Professional (CAP), the designation required to provide direct clinical counseling to individuals and groups afflicted by substance use disorder.
+You’ll work closely with the Florida Certification Board as you take the steps to become a CAP, the designation required to provide direct clinical counseling to individuals and groups afflicted by substance use disorder.

 1. Earn a Bachelor’s or Higher Degree in Substance Abuse Counseling or Another Behavioral Science Major